Michael Dogal

 Why Mixing is So Vital to Organic Food Processing Operations

 Organic food processors go to great lengths to ensure authenticity in their products.
-But if their end-product lacks the slices, chunks and homestyle texture expected of fresh and natural ingredients, then the extra effort and cost to comply with organic certification could go for naught.
-The reality is, if it doesn’t look organic, consumers may not buy it.
+But if your end-product lacks the homestyle texture expected of fresh and natural ingredients, then that effort may be wasted.
+Here's how the role of mixing contributes to keeping organic food as appealing as possible...

 Where the Vessel is Always Greener: the Environmental Impact of Lee Products

-Like many companies, Lee Industries has been examining its environmental footprint.
-We wanted to think harder about how the products we manufacture fit in a “greener” world.
 Because we believe it is important that our equipment operates in an ecologically friendly manner, we continually seek ways to engineer our kettles and tanks to minimize their impact on our environment.
-Here are some of the methods we use to support that goal:
+Here are some of the methods we use to support that goal...